SILENT TORTURE:

 Needless to say, Director Ryan, given the news, the cease-fire is off.
 Sorry it was so short-lasted.
 I now have a better idea why you no longer wanted to speak to me.
 You don’t really care what I say – you just need to be careful not to incriminate yourselves.
 Even if I did hit a few nerves, I think I gave you a break, all things considered.
 I hope you’re all under a federal civil rights investigation, and can expect Amnesty International and Human Rights Watch at your door.

 This may be about as far as I can go as an abolitionist.
 Set free the check-bouncers, shop-lifters, drug addicts, and other petty criminals.
 I even want to set free a few old "terrorists" and Black Panthers.
 But these people I want to put in prison for a good long time.
-In Arizona, where we can be fairly sure their lives will be made as difficult as possible, and that they will be neglected, abused, and brutalized for their crimes - whatever their degree of complicity or criminality.
+In Arizona , where we can be fairly sure their lives will be made as difficult as possible, and that they will be neglected, abused, and brutalized for their crimes - whatever their degree of complicity or criminality.

+But it's not just about them.
+These ADC employees were bred by the Arizona Department of Corrections' culture.
+They aren't aberrations we can dismiss; they're a troubling but pervasive and natural manifestation of an institution that systematically dehumanizes people in order to justify the circumstances and conditions of their confinement.
+What we do to prisoners day in and day out all across this country is inhumane.
 As for Ryan - the ultimate responsibility is his.
 He has precious little time to bring about substantial institutional change.
 His saving grace is that he's not the one who's been running this show for so long.
 Homeland Security Director Janet Napolitano has a huge chunk of responsibility for this, too, as does her sidekick, Dora Schriro.
 All she ultimately did to reform state prisons during her stint appears to have been cosmetic surgery.

 But Ryan hasn't exactly been a minor player all this time.
 Nor is he new to the scene.
 For this to come as such a shock to him - if it does - suggests that perhaps he needs to listen a little more attentively to what former employees and prisoners have to say about his institutions, because I've heard a lot of it before, myself, and I don't have anything like the kind of access he does to his people.